-Southern Antarctic Circumpolar Front (SAACF)
+Southern Antarctic Circumpolar Front

-Orsi et al. 43 have identified an additional ACC front, which they have termed the Southern ACC Front (SACCF) and described as a circumpolar, deep reaching front lying south of the APF.
-The position of this front corresponds to the position of the atmospheric low-pressure belt Antarctic trough, which separates the easterly and westerly wind belts at ~65°S. In contrast to the other fronts associated with the ACC, the SACCF does not separate distinct surface water masses, instead it is defined by the temperature and salinity characteristics of the Upper Circumpolar Deep Water (UCDW) 12 .
-Two branches of the SACCF, marked by a high salinity gradient 33.80 - 33.63 at 63.4°S and 33.78 - 33.09 at 64.7°S between 0.9 -0.7°C, were observed by Holliday and Read 12 in the SE Atlantic from their RRS Discovery dataset.
-South of Australia 4 the SACCF has been identified by the location of the 0°C isotherm along the T{min} , which places the front at a mean position of 63°48'S. Increase in air temperatures between December - February results in the warming of the surface mixed layer and the northern extent of the TML cooler than 0°C forming a reliable indicator of the position of the SACCF 43 .
-Using this definition, places the SACCF during GoodHope I between 53°S and 55°44'S (Figure 5).
-In this region the T{min} formed by the presence of the remnants of Winter Water average 80m in thickness and centred at 150m.
+Orsi et al. 43 have identified an additional ACC front, which they termed the Southern ACC Front (SACCF) and described as a circumpolar, deep-reaching front lying south of the APF.
+The position of this feature corresponds to that of the low-pressure Antarctic atmospheric trough, which separates the easterly and westerly wind belts at ~65°S. In contrast to the other fronts associated with the ACC, the SACCF does not separate distinct surface water masses; instead, it is defined by the temperature and salinity characteristics of the Upper Circumpolar Deep Water (UCDW).
+12 Two branches of the SACCF, marked by a high salinity gradient from 33.80-33.63 at 63.4°S to 33.78-33.09 at 64.7°S in the range 0.9-0.7°C, were observed by Holliday and Read12 in the SE Atlantic from their R.R.S.
+Discovery dataset.
+South of Australia, 4 the SACCF has been identified by the location of the 0°C isotherm along the T{\min} isotherm, which places the front at a mean position of 63°48'S. Increase in air temperatures between December and February results in the warming of the surface mixed layer and the northern extent of the T{\min} cooler than 0°C, forming a reliable indicator of the position of the SACCF.43 This definition places the SACCF during GoodHope I between 53°S and 55°44'S (Fig. 5).
+In this region the T{\min} formed by the presence of the remnants of Winter Water averaged 80 m in thickness and centred at 150 m.

 Total chlorophyll-a (chl-a) concentration during the cruise ranged from 0.07 to 2.81 mg m-3.
-Peaks in total chl-a concentration were recorded in the continental shelf water south of Africa (>2.8 mg m-3), at stations occupied in the vicinity of the major oceanic frontal systems and in the neritic waters of Antarctica (Figure 7).
-The highest concentration in chl-a in the Southern Ocean >0.75 mg m-3 was observed between stations 106 and 109 at 50°54'S and 51°22'S and are associated with the APF.
+Peaks in total chl-a concentration were recorded in the continental shelf water south of Africa (>2.8 mg m-3), at stations occupied in the vicinity of the major oceanic frontal systems and in the neritic waters of Antarctica (Fig. 7).
+The highest concentration in chl-a in the Southern Ocean (>0.75 mg m-3) was observed between stations 106 and 109 at 50°54'S and 51°22'S and are associated with the APF.
 In addition, a further peak in total chl-a concentration (0.7 mg m-3) was located at stations occupied in the region of 58°S (Station 140).
 Similar patterns in total chl-a concentrations have been observed in the South Atlantic16 and appear to be associated with melt-water lenses left behind by the retreating ice edge.
 At these stations total chl-a concentration always exceeded 0.5 mg m-3.
-At stations occupied within the inter-frontal regions total chl-a concentrations were in the range 0.07 to 0.35 mg m-3.
+At stations occupied within the inter-frontal regions total chl-a concentrations were in the range 0.07-0.35 mg m-3.
+Data on the phytoplankton community structure along the transect are currently being analysed.